yii-tools/forms/docs/input/button.md

 ## Value

-The following example will generate a button with a value.
+The following code shows how to create a button with a value.

 ```php
 <?php